tdilauro/Simplified-wiki/ThirdPartyTODO.md

 ## Hathi Trust

 We need to get our data back out of Hathi.
-Apparently this means sending them a bunch of blank hard drives.
+Apparently this means sending them a bunch of blank hard drives. _No, this seems to be a fantasy.
+We can get bulk data through Hathi Trust Research Center, but only for research purposes._

 Will Google give us access to their OCR of our books?
-This is a long shot, but it doesn't hurt to ask.
+This is a long shot, but it doesn't hurt to ask. _It sounds like we can get the OCR without a struggle, but the OCR is not particularly good._

-If Hathi will only serve us books that we contributed for scanning, then after we get our data back out we may not need their API at all.
-We can serve the PDFs ourselves.

-To the extent that we do need the API: Hathi's API can serve full volumes, but it will only serve them to the EspressNet project, in Espresso Book Machine format (a modified version of PDF).
-We need to be on the allow list, and we need to be able to get books in PDF format.
+I have asked Josh about getting the Hathi API to serve us full volumes in PDF and EPUB format.

+We need some way of authenticating an NYPL cardholder to get access to the Hathi API even when they're not on NYPL property.

+There seems to be an unresolved legal question regarding whether we can serve full volumes from Hathi that we didn't contribute to Hathi.
+I'm not clear on the details and it seems unlikely given that a web user on NYPL property can download all sorts of documents from Hathi via the web browser.

 ## Gutenberg